Classic Red Velvet Cake

 Did you notice how I hit you with a few healthy recipes before I clobbered you with this doozy?
 It’s the only way I can make up for what you are about to see.

-Growing up our birthdays were always a big deal, still are actually.
 When my sisters and I were kids we got to pick out what we wanted to have for our birthday dinner and we even picked the flavor of cake too!
 My problem was, as a kid I never liked cake.
 It was a frosting thing.
 So I always picked chocolate chip cookie bars or cheesecake instead.
-But anyways… it’s a tradition I’ve passed on with my own girls.
-My oldest, is just like her dad and requests chocolate-chocolate chip cake with butter-cream frosting… which is totally fine and totally delicious.
+This is a tradition I’ve passed on with my own girls.
+My oldest, who is just like her dad, requests chocolate-chocolate chip cake with butter-cream frosting.
+Which is fine and totally delicious.

 What 8 year old dreams of red velvet cake for their 8th birthday?
-A foodie in the making, that’s who. {I’m so proud!}
+A foodie in the making, that’s who.
+I’m so proud!

 Since I’ve only ate red velvet cakes and never-ever-in-my-life made one, I had to do some research.
 I did some collaborating and a lil’ fine tweaking and made what I decided was the best red velvet cake I’ve ever had in my life.
 I’ve been hesitant for so long because there is just so-so-SO much red food die, I couldn’t bring myself to make one.
 But I believe everything in moderation and plus when a pair of soft hazel eyes got all kitten-like asking me if I would make it specially for her birthday… I caved.
 Okay all she had to say is “red velv-….” and I was in like flynn.